-Jack Turban MD MHS is an Assistant Professor of Child & Adolescent Psychiatry at The University of California San Francisco and Affiliate Faculty at The Philip R. Lee Institute for Health Policy Studies.
+Jack Turban MD MHS is the Director of the Gender Psychiatry Program at UCSF, where he is also an Assistant Professor of Child & Adolescent Psychiatry and Affiliate Faculty at The Philip R. Lee Institute for Health Policy Studies.
 His research focuses on the mental health of transgender and gender diverse youth, with a focus on research relevant to public policy.
 He is co-editor of the textbook Pediatric Gender Identity: Gender-affirming Care for Transgender and Gender Diverse Youth.
 His research has been cited in major court cases regarding the civil rights of transgender people in the U.S., in state legislative debates around the country, and in the United Nations’ independent expert report on conversion therapy.

 Dr. Turban graduated from Harvard University magna cum laude with a B.A. in neurobiology.
 He earned his MD and MHS degrees from Yale School of Medicine, where he was an HHMI medical research fellow and graduated with highest honors with an award winning thesis entitled, “Evolving Treatment Paradigms for Transgender Youth.”
 He completed his adult psychiatry training at MGH/McLean (Harvard Medical School) and his child and adolescent psychiatry fellowship at Stanford University School of Medicine, where he served as chief fellow.